squid-cache/squid-cache.github.io/SquidCodingGuidelines.rst

   * '''omit''' any HAVE_ wrapper
   * sort alphabetically
   * if the file is not portable, do not use it
-   .
-NP: this includes C++11 specific headers for now, which are not portable to older OS and compilers.

  4. system C headers (with a .h suffix):
   * always include with <>